liferay/liferay-docs/develop/tutorials/articles/service-builder/invoking-services-using-skinny-json-provider.markdown

 definition fields.
 The returned values are easier to read and light-weight, making them ideal to use in browsers and mobile applications.

-The Skinny JSON Provider app is available through the Liferay Marketplace.
+The Skinny JSON Provider EE app is available through the Liferay Marketplace.
 You'll find it categorized as a Utility app.
 To learn how to install it, you can read the section
 [Downloading and Installing Apps](/discover/portal/-/knowledge_base/6-2/downloading-and-installing-apps).

-The Skinny JSON Provider app adds two new web service APIs that you can configure like other Liferay web services.
+The app adds two new web service APIs that you can configure like other Liferay web services.
 Here are the context and class name that you must specify to access them:

 - *Plugin Context Name:* `skinny-web`
 - *Service Class Name:* `skinny`